tan92hl/Complex-Question-Answering-Evaluation-of-GPT-family/README.md

 # Code for ChatGPT API
-We have uploaded the [code](ChatGPT_API.py) for using ChatGPT to collect answers to questions in datasets.
-The code uses the official OpenAI's API and includes comments.
+We have uploaded our [code](ChatGPT_API.py) for using ChatGPT to collect answers to questions in datasets.
+The code uses the official OpenAI's API.
 If you want to learn more about APl, see OpenAI's official website for more information: https://platform.openai.com/docs/guides/chat.

 # CheckList Model